Insurance cancellation: the comparative analysis of the Hamon and Chatel laws to leave your insurer

 The Legendre law and health mutuals

 Directly inspired by Hamon, the Legendre law applies the same logic to supplementary health insurance.
 After one year of coverage, a policyholder can cancel their mutual without justification or penalty.
 This decision has historically simplified access to better health coverages, encouraging mutuals to strengthen their offers.
-An employee who discovers that their mutual offers insufficient guarantees can therefore change without waiting for the end of the renewal cycle.
+An employee who discovers that their mutual provides insufficient guarantees can therefore change without waiting for the end of their renewal cycle.

 The Lemoine law and borrower insurance: the revolution continues

 The logic is simple but powerful: borrower insurance is not a simple insurance product, it is a crucial element of the total cost of a loan.
 Freeing the consumer from this chain allows substantial savings.
-A borrower who took out a mortgage loan can now change borrower insurance and achieve significant savings without administrative complexity.
+A borrower who has taken out a mortgage loan can now change borrower insurance and achieve significant savings without administrative complexity.

 Minimum guarantees: the required equivalence

-Concrete application: how to cancel depending on your type of contract
+Practical application: how to cancel depending on your type of contract

 Auto and home: the heart of the battle